logo

 • Relax your arms at your sides and breathe slowly for 5 to 10 minutes

 • Benefits: This relaxation pose is highly recommended for athletes in yoga.
-It drains fluid from tired legs to stop swelling.
+Elevating the legs may help reduce swelling and feelings of fatigue.

 Stay in the Game Longer

-Start doing yoga for a better life and to remove stiffness from your body.
+Consider incorporating yoga into your routine to support overall well-being. and to remove stiffness from your body.
 You can do these simple yoga exercises at home while taking guidance from online tutorials.
 And if you want help from an expert, you can search for the best yoga centre near your location in just one click.
 A healthier you = A happier you.

 Frequently Asked Questions